unabridged/motion/README.md

 - Enhanced documentation and usage examples
 - Support more ViewComponent-like libraries
+- Support for AnyCable
+- Support for server-side state to reduce over-the-wire HTML size
 - Support communication via AJAX instead of (or in addition to) websockets

 ## Contributing